microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

 The following steps show how to configure an LTI tool on a Moodle LMS.

 ### General
-If this is a new Moodle installation without existing users, we reccomend editing the "/etc/httpd/conf/httpd.conf" file on your Moodle VM to ensure connectivity with the LTI.
+If this is a new Moodle installation without existing users, we recommend editing the "/etc/httpd/conf/httpd.conf" file on your Moodle VM to ensure connectivity with the LTI.

 - Edit your httpd.conf file or alternatively in the vhosts file:
 - SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1